5 Errors: Be Considerate of Your Target Audience

 The ad depicts a Chinese woman wearing the brand’s garments while attempting to eat Italian foods such as pizza and spaghetti with chopsticks.
 Chinese folk music plays in the background while an announcer mocks the woman for not knowing how to eat the food.
 He asks her if it is too big for her to eat.
 She also sits in what appears to be a traditional Chinese market.

 This ad relies on outdated stereotypes people from the West have about China.
-It seemingly mocks the preconceived notion that China is behind on modernity.
+It seemingly mocks the preconceived notion that China is behind in modernity.
 The announcer of the ad also uses a stereotypically racist Chinese accent when speaking, especially evident by his butchered pronunciation of “Dolce & Gabbana”.

 Due to the massive pushback and criticism from the Chinese public, the brand’s founders had to cancel the planned Shanghai fashion show.
 Many of their models had backed out and were unwilling to return, forcing them to stop production of the show altogether.

 If you ask, “What could they have done differently for this ad,” we would probably suggest not utilizing stereotypes and spending more time understanding to whom your appeal is being made.
 Do not rely on outdated typecasts or use any for that matter.
-You will not appeal to a target market by making fun of them or degrading them.
+You will not appeal to a target audience by making fun of them or degrading them.

 You can absolutely take a comedic route with your advertisement in other areas of the world.
 However, consult with locals from the target market to make sure the jokes land positively.
 When in doubt, don’t do it.